NethermindEth/warp/readme.md

 ### Warp Installation Method 2 (from source/for devs):

 <hr>
-With a virtual environment (recommended Python3.7) activated and with your current working directory being the warp repo, perform the following in order:
+With a virtual environment (recommended Python3.7) activated:

-1. Clone this repo.
+1. Clone this repo and change directory into the `warp` folder.

 2. Install the JavaScript dependencies: